-Swordspoint tells the story of Richard, a swordsman in Riverside, and Alec, a university student (possibly from the Hill) who lives with him.
+Swordspoint tells the story of Richard St. Vier, the best damn swordsman in Riverside, and Alec, a university student (possibly from the Hill) who lives with him.
 When Richard kills two men in a duel in an aristocrat's garden, he finds himself embroiled in a rather unpleasant business.
-There are few he can turn to for help (which he likely wouldn't do anyway) because, every day, swordsmen become less and less respectable.The Privilege of the Sword
+There are few he can turn to for help (which he likely wouldn't do anyway) because, every day, swordsmen become less and less respectable.

-The Fall of the Kings is set a generation (give or take) after that.
+The Fall of the Kings is set a generation (give or take) after The Privilege of the Sword.

 This book contains examples of:

 - The Baroness: Diane, who maintains an air of feminine helplessness while actually controlling almost everything behind the scenes.
 And she isn't too dainty to resort to cold-blooded murder if someone causes her too much trouble.

 - Byronic Hero: Both Alec and Richard.
 (The author described them in the afterword to one edition as "my mad, bad boys.")

 - Faking the Dead: Vincent is forced to retire from the swordsman business after he loses his arm.
 In part for his own safety, and in part to save face, Tess and Kaab convince Riverside that he actually died from the amputation.
 An unusual case of this, since anyone who's read Swordspoint knows that he clearly comes back and reestablishes himself at some point in the next fifteen years.

 - Glorious Death: A recurring theme is the way each swordsman wants to die in battle with another swordsman, proving that they are a true swordsman.
 Applethorpe manages to die by St. Vier's sword, and he is happy with that.